jdleo/Deno-CRUD-API/README.md

 ## How to Run

-1. First, set a `MONGO_URI` environment variable, and put it in `.env` at the root level of this project.
+1. First, set a `MONGO_URI` environment variable, set it equal to your MongoDB connection string and put it in `.env` at the root level of this project.

 2. Next, run the following deno command in root of your project:

 ```